Gravitational Lensing Characteristics of the Transparent Sun: Solutions of the lens equation

+if one assumes $D_{LS}\approx D_S$, for distant sources. $\beta$ and $\theta$ are the angles subtended by the unlensed source and its image visible to the observer.
+The deflection angle $\alpha$, same as equation (\ref{def}), can be recast in the form

-where $\Sigma (r')$is the value of the projected mass density at the point $r'$ from the center of the lens, $r'$ is the impact parameter, and $S$ the surface area in a polar ($r,\phi$) coordinate system .
+where $\Sigma (r)$ is the value of the projected mass density at the point $r$ from the center of the lens, $r$ is the impact parameter, and $S$ the surface area in a polar ($r,\phi$) coordinate system .
 The center of the lens is made to coincide with the center of the preferred coordinate system for simplicity and owing to the cylindrical symmetry.
-Defining a dimensionless parameter

-where $\Sigma_{cr}$ is the critical density, a reference measure to determine the strength of the lens from an observer's stand point, see for example (Subramanian \& Cowling 1986 ; Schneider et al. 1992):

-where $D_L$ is the distance between the lens and the observer.
-Using equation (\ref{kappa}) and equation (\ref{critden}) in equation (\ref{lensden}) and scaling the radial coordinate using the relation, $\theta=r/D_L$, yields

-where $\theta'$ is the angular position of the image, as seen by the observer located at a distance $D_L$, corresponding to an impact radius $r'$.
-A scalar potential $\psi(\vec\theta)$ can be defined such that,